-Active discussion of readings

-Integration of internship experiences

-Field studies
+In both the online and classroom segments, the seminar provides a robust learning environment with active discussion of readings, integration of internship experiences, and field studies.
 The seminar meets for 25 contact hours.
 Students spend 176-320 clock hours at the internship placement site, depending on the needs of the host company.